 And learning new skills is important whether you are happy in your job or looking for a new one.
 In order to change career you certainly need to broaden your prospects by improving your value to a potential employer in terms of your skills and knowledge.
 But in any job and in any position, we should always be looking to better ourselves and learn new things, if only to keep our brains active and perhaps make a mundane job more interesting.

 For changing your career, learning new skills is essential.
-Of course you can re-train and take online courses in the evenings or weekends, as you prepare to start a new career, and if you are taking a specific qualification to make you eligible for a new career.
+Of course you can re-train and take online courses in the evenings or weekends or attend night classes, as you prepare to start a new career, and if you are taking a specific qualification to make you eligible for a new career.
 But there are many ways in which you can acquire new skills in your existing job – where this is appropriate – which can be transferrable to a new career and which will make you more valuable and more attractive to a prospective employer.

 Of course some of these may not be possible in your existing workplace, but they are all practices and disciplines that someone wanting to change careers should want to get involved in.
 You should be dynamic, willing to learn, not afraid to take on something different and certainly not afraid of a challenge.